nestauk/-asf_HP_installer_chatbot/README.md

 ## Installation & Deployment

-For detailed instructions on getting the app up and running, see the [README](api/README.md) in the `api` directory
+For detailed instructions on getting the app up and running, see the [README](./api/README.md) and [Deployment](./api/DEPLOYMENT.md) documentation in the `api` directory.

 ## Project Structure